emuell/phonic/README.md

   - Build simple or complex **DSP graphs** by routing audio through optional sub-mixers.
   - DSP effects are automatically bypassed to save CPU cycles when they receive no audible input.

+- **Performance Monitoring**:
+  - Measure the CPU load of the main mixer and individual audio sources in real-time.
+  - Access average and peak load metrics to identify performance bottlenecks.

 ### Documentation

 Rust docs for the last published versions are available at <https://docs.rs/phonic>